farshidbeheshti/xotp/README.md

 You also could pass more options to the `validate(options)` method to overwrite options when the TOTP instance is initialized!

-## Calculating delta of given token and
+## Calculating delta of given token

 If you want to get difference between the current time step and the time step at which the token was found, use `compare()` method.